modula3/cm3/m3-sys/m3cc/gcc/gcc/config/avr/avr.md

   [(set (match_operand:QI 0 "nonimmediate_operand" "")
 	(match_operand:QI 1 "general_operand" ""))]
   ""
-  "/* One of the ops has to be in a register */ if (!register_operand(operand0, QImode)
+  "/* One of the ops has to be in a register.  */ if (!register_operand(operand0, QImode)
        && ! (register_operand(operand1, QImode) || const0_rtx == operand1))
        operands[1] = copy_to_mode_reg(QImode, operand1);